vinceskahan/v5wiki/OpenWrt.md

 ## Credits

-Go to Hayden Thring for his excellent brilliant description here in the wiki!
+Go to Hayden Thring for his excellent brilliant description here in the wiki about [weewx on openwrt](weewx-on-openwrt)!

 ## About the author